bakx/ServerProtection/Readme.md

 It's recommended to use the **SP.Api.gRPC** instead of the **SP.Api.Https**.

 ## **SP.Core**
-This project contains various indidivual components which are set up to work together.
+This project contains various individual components which are set up to work together.
 They are divided between SP.Core, Api's and Plug-ins.

-The base of the Server Protection is the SP.Core project.
+The base of Server Protection is the SP.Core project.

 ### **SP.Core**
 The Core is considered the base program and loads all enabled plug-ins.
 It should ideally be run as a service.